geoffreycs/hal9000-bot/README.md

 ```
 You may also download the bundled version.
 It functions exactly the same as the master branch except it doesn't require external dependencies.
 [More information and link to download available here.](https://github.com/geoffreycs/hal9000-bot/tree/bundled)

+Besides the bundled version, another version with a basic graphical user interface is available.
+From the perspective of Discord, it is exactly the same.
+The interface allows for reconfiguring, toggling safe mode, reconnecting, and shutting down the bot.
+It also has an imitation scrolling console that mimics the behavior of the Winston logger on the system console.
+The last thing it can do is that it uses push notifications to alert you to safe mode being entered, safe mode being exited, or a reconfiguration occuring.
+[More information and instructions available here.](https://github.com/geoffreycs/hal9000-bot/tree/nw.js)

 If you downloaded the zip file, unpack it.
 Either method, move into the directory where `bot.js` and the other main files are located.
 If you are on Windows and doing this with File Explorer, hold down `Shift` while right-clicking on a blank space, and choose "Open command window here."
 On Linux or another *nix system, your file manager may have an option to open in the terminal.
 If not, open the terminal manually and `cd` into the directory.

 If you are using the bundled version, you can skip to the next step.
 Once you are in the correct directory in a command line, install the dependencies with: